Amblyopia (Lazy Eye)

 However, recent research (read here) has shown that Irlen Syndrome is caused by an underlying condition where your eyes and your brain are not working properly together.
 Therefore, when Irlen Syndrome sufferers are treated with neruovisual training, the need for Irlen lenses is reduced if not eliminated and the improvements are even more significant.

 Imagine you had to listen to an audiobook, but it had been chopped up into one second segments and had the order jumbled.
-Ocular motor dysfunction means that the eyes do not accurately track or move as intended.
+Oculomotor dysfunction means that the eyes do not accurately track or move as intended.

-In some cases, it can affect hand-eye coordination and sports abilities.
+In many cases, it can affect hand-eye coordination and sports abilities.
 In others, the eyes may not be able to accurately move through text.

 While it is a major barrier to performance either academically, or in sports, ocular motor dysfunction responds very well to treatment with neuro-visual rehabilitation.
 Below is an example of a normal reader, side by side with a reader who has ocular motor dysfunction (as well as other visual processing deficits).